-Qu Yuan (343–278 BC), who was named Ping, but styled himself Yuan, was a Chu State official in the Warring States period.
+Qu Yuan (343–278 BC), was a Chu State official in the Warring States Period.
 He was the earliest famous poet in China.
-See Qu Yuan Ancestral Hall and learn more of Qu Yuan.
+See Qu Yuan Ancestral Hall for more about Qu Yuan.

 When the Chu capital fell the patriotic poet drowned himself in the Miluo River.
 The local people were said to have paddled out on boats, either to scare the fish away or to retrieve his body.
 The dragon boat races represent the attempts to rescue and recover the body of Qu Yuan.
 This is said to be the origin of dragon boat racing.